How to Grow a Carolina Reaper Plant

 It usually takes between 2-4 weeks for a green Carolina Reaper to turn red.
 You can speed up the process by placing your unripe peppers into a paper bag with a pepper that has already started to ripen and change colors.
 The gas that is being released from the pepper that is already changing colors will speed up the ripening of the Carolina Reaper peppers.

-Also Read: How to Grow Carrots
+Also Read: How to Grow Great Asparagus

 Why is my Carolina Reaper not fruiting?